 - The requirements go to engineering for delivery

 There is a recent evolution of this, which you will know as Lean Inception or Agile Inception.
 It is a compressed collaborative two-day process to decide what to build and align everyone.
-It is better than pure waterfall, but still waterfall.
+It is better than a pure waterfall, but still a waterfall.
 And, mainly focused on solutions, not on exploring the problem space and discovering what to build.

-Sometimes when we present our Digital product discovery training or coaching programs to our prospects or clients some people say “we are already doing Digital Product Discovery, we do Design Sprints or Design Thinking” or “we always start new projects with a Lean Inception workshop”.
+Sometimes when we present our Digital product discovery training or coaching programs to our prospects or clients some people say “We are already doing Digital Product Discovery, we do Design Sprints or Design Thinking” or “We always start new projects with a Lean Inception workshop”.

-First of all, let me say that incorporating Design Sprint or Lean Inceptions to your product development process is good, it is a good starting point, but it is definitely far away from Digital Product Discovery.
+First of all, let me say that incorporating Design Sprint or Lean Inceptions into your product development process is good, it is a good starting point, but it is definitely far away from Digital Product Discovery.

 Lean Inception vs Design Sprint vs Digital Product Discovery

-Lean Inception is a concept developed and coined by Paulo Caroli, a Principal Consultant at ThoughtWorks, which is typically used to kick-off agile projects.
+Lean Inception is a concept developed and coined by Paulo Caroli, a Principal Consultant at ThoughtWorks, which is typically used to kick off agile projects.

 As it name denotes, it is an inception, it is a creation that happens in one or two days followed up by delivery.
-It is mainly an alignment effort to make sure everybody is on the same page about the goals, constraints, risks, scope and high level roadmap.
+It is mainly an alignment effort to make sure everybody is on the same page about the goals, constraints, risks, scope, and high-level roadmap.